Female Dance Moguls ~ Sakinah LeStage & Kiki Ely ~

 Dance Mogul: How are you giving back to the dance community?

 Sakinah LeStage: Through AtLA Takeova, we are giving back to young aspiring talents the tools and insight as well as dance training on how to get in and stay in the industry.
-I am on a board for a charity in NC called Hope for Harvest.
+I am on board for a charity in NC called Hope for Harvest.
 We feed the homeless, I teach a free class to a group of dancers called “Inspire the Fire” for less fortunate kids with big hearts and a desire to perform.

 Kiki Ely: With AtLA Takeova we continue to give back and provide professional exposure and experience to young up and coming industry dancers pursuing their dance career.I also teach and do workshops and Masterclasses at several different studios all across the country.
 I recently finished working with the dance department at Bates College where they flew me in as a guest Choreographer as well as having an open forum discussing my background, my journey and the fusion of education and the arts.
 I am also a part of the Alumni at Ballethnic Dance Company where we have started “Beyond the Barre,” giving a panel discussion with current dancers that are currently following our footsteps and in the same place we were many years ago.
-Our guidance and insight helps young teens and adults continue the journey of being a dancer and making good decisions in life.
+Our guidance and insight help young teens and adults continue the journey of being a dancer and making good decisions in life.

 Dance Mogul: What advice do you have for the next generation of dancers?